OpenSourceEconomics/econ-project-templates/docs/src/r_rationale.rst

 Running example
 ---------------

 To fix ideas, let's look at the example of Albouy's :cite:`Albouy2012` replication study of Acemoglu, Johnson, and Robinson's (AJR) :cite:`AcemogluEtAl2001` classic 2001 paper.
-In his replication, Albouy :cite:`Albouy2012` raises two main issues: lack of appropriate clustering and measurement error in the instrument (settler's mortality) that is correlated with exproparation risk and GDP.
+In his replication, Albouy :cite:`Albouy2012` raises two main issues: lack of appropriate clustering and measurement error in the instrument (settler's mortality) that is correlated with expropriation risk and GDP.
 To keep it simple, the example only replicates figure 1 and part of table 2 and table 3 of Albouy :cite:`Albouy2012`.

-Figure 1 is supposed to visualize the relationship between expraporation risk as well as log GDP to settler's mortality.
-In table 2, the first stage results are replicated (the effect of settler's mortality on exproparation risk).
+Figure 1 is supposed to visualize the relationship between expropriation risk as well as log GDP to settler's mortality.
+In table 2, the first stage results are replicated (the effect of settler's mortality on expropriation risk).
 This is estimated using the original mortality rates of AJR (Panel A) and one alternative proposed by Albouy, namely using the conjectured mortality data (Panel B).
 For each panel, several specifications are supposed to be estimated using varying geographic controls.
 Table 3 contains the second stage estimates for Panel A and Panel B. For that, different standard error adjustments, as proposed by Albouy, are estimated additionally.

 This replication exercise requires three main steps.